happygoals/takeaways/docs/Project Management/Liberating Structures.md

 [November 4 & 6, 2019] http://www.liberatingstructures.com/

-### Liberating structures are alternative frameworks for common meetings/conversations
+## Liberating structures are alternative frameworks for common meetings/conversations
+E.g. presentations, managed discussions, status reports, open discussions, brainstorms These can be found (surprisingly) at LiberatingStructures.com.

+## Goals of Liberating Structures
-E.g. presentations, managed discussions, status reports, open discussions, brainstorms that aim to liberate us from the baggage and/or constraints associated with those meetings.
+- To liberate us from the baggage and/or constraints associated with meetings.

-These can be found (surprisingly) at LiberatingStructures.com.
+- To engage people
+- To contribute for everyone
+- To brainstorm
+- To speak curiosity and innovation c.f.
+It does not have to be a project manager to use.

-** Specific examples mentioned in class:
+## Specific examples mentioned in class:
 * TRIZ
 * What3 Debrief
 * 1-2-4 Rapid Conversation

-Are to engage.
-A way for everyone to contribute.
-Do not have to be a project manager to use, great for brainstorming, sparking curiosity and innovation.